-We tell the stories in Triple Crown Leadership of Secretariat, Seabiscuit, Ruffian, and others.
+We tell the stories in our book, Triple Crown Leadership: Building Excellent, Ethical, and Enduring Organizations, of Secretariat, Seabiscuit, Ruffian, and others.
 Scrappy Seabiscuit defeated the majestic War Admiral in 1938, the previous year’s Triple Crown winner, in an historic match race that some have called “the greatest horse race of all time.”
 Ruffian, a beautiful filly, who had won all ten of her races, was pitted against Foolish Pleasure, the Kentucky Derby winner, in another historic match race.
 Tragically, Ruffian broke down during the race and had to be put down.
 Secretariat is the story of a great horse, owner, trainer, jockey, groom, and more.
 Secretariat’s win is a testimony to great accomplishments as a group performance.

 These stories of the quest to win three races set up a nice parallel with the leadership quest for our three “Es”—excellent, ethical, and enduring organizations—what we call triple crown of leadership.